Support modern forest biotechnology research

 A press release can be found here:

-The Support modern forest biotechnology research petition to Forest Stewardship Council; Programme for the Endorsement of Forest Certification; and retailers and was written by Cornell Alliance for Science and is in the category Science & Technology at GoPetition.
+The Support modern forest biotechnology research petition to Forest Stewardship Council; Programme for the Endorsement of Forest Certification; and retailers and was written by Alliance for Science and is in the category Science & Technology at GoPetition.